redchrision/PollinateFwrk/README.md

 ## Periodic
-This is for contracts which need to periodically perform some background task such as paying out stakers, or re-computing collecting a data sample for a moving average.
-Nectar generation rate works similarly to crypto mining difficulty, except rather than an adjusting difficulty there is an adjusting payout.
+This is for contracts which need to periodically perform some background task such as paying out stakers, or collecting a data sample for a moving average.
+Payment to the pollinators works similarly to crypto mining difficulty, except rather than an adjusting difficulty there is an adjusting payout.
 The available payout ("nectar") builds up until it becomes worthwhile for a pollinator to call the periodic function and collect it.

 Every X number of calls (configurable) the periodic framework re-adjusts the amount of nectar that is made available per second, decreasing it if the periodic function is getting called too often, and